 - When posting a need, can an agency manager opt to make it private?

 - Can an agency manager select an initiative for a need?
-What if the initiative is private?

 All volunteers visiting your site can see and respond to public needs.
 If a need is private, a volunteer can view it only if: